• There will be a walk to explain the new Management Plan for the Hill and look at the conservation work that has been done as part of the project

 A big thank you to everyone who has supported our funding bids including everyone who responded to the consultation in 2017 and those who wrote letters of support for our funding bids - Professor Jane Memmott of the University of Bristol; Janice Gardiner of Avon Wildlife Trust; Chris Watson, course leader in Geography at Bridgwater and Taunton College; Kerry McCarthy, MP for Bristol East; Fiona Lambert of Bristol Astronomical Society; Lee Morgan at East Bristol Intermediate Care Centre; Tim Browse, Headteacher Air Balloon Hill Primary School and our local councillors, Cllr Nicola Beech, Cllr Fabian Breckels, Cllr Asher Craig and Cllr Steve Pearce.
 Thank you also to everyone at Bristol Parks.

 As part of this project the rotten fencing and gates have been replaced with black, metal estate fencing and gates - this work was carried out in April 2019.
+This is a long term solution that blends in well with landscape; the fencing matches that installed on the Greendown boundary in 2008.

 Collapse of the old fence would have left the Local Nature Reserve open to access by motorbikes.
 This would have represented a danger to the people and dogs using the Hill and have a severe, negative impact on the site’s ecology.